-The most important thing an individual with Type 1 PCOS can do is to limit the amount of carbohydrates they consume on a daily basis, specifically in the form of refined sugar or grain products.
+The most important thing an individual with Type 1 PCOS can do is to limit the amount of refined carbohydrates they consume on a daily basis.

 When carbohydrates are consumed they should be in whole forms and combined with adequate fibre and protein.
 Studies show that diets which contain the ratio of 30% good fats, 30% protein, and 40% carbohydrate from proper sources (unrefined!) is beneficial for individuals with blood sugar management issues (Balch 375).